AFouadMohamed/DevOps/README.md

 # Project Steps

-# 1:Create shell script (Backend vms )
+# 1:Create shell script (Backend VMs)
- Create a ShellScript file for Database we will call mariadb.sh  We will write the following in the file
+ Create a ShellScript file for the Database we will call mariadb.sh  We will write the following in the file

 ![image](https://github.com/user-attachments/assets/069d7a26-b769-438d-a0bb-0daa7c5f0aa0)